ksarkies/SolarPredictor/Data/README.md

 The files here contain results of simulations and measurements.

 * absorption-model.ods :
-  Simulation of atmospheric absorption
+  Simulation of atmospheric absorption.
 * amorphous-module-model.ods :
+  Model for an thin-filem amorphous solar module.
 * BOM-data-adelaide.ods :
   A sample range of measured data from the BOM for one month.
 * BP3125-module-model.ods :
-  Measurements of the BP3125 polycrystalline 110W solar module.
+  Model of the BP3125 polycrystalline 110W solar module.
-* dailyenergy.ods :
 * measured-usage.ods :
-* module-model.ods :
+  sample set of measured energy and power for a cloudless day.
 * totalenergy-armidale.ods :
   Total energy from a module taken at Armidale compared to our predictions.
-* totalenergy-new.ods :

 K. Sarkies
 20 June 2015